Contact Us

 The three main aims of the science National Curriculum are for all pupils to:

 At Bedford, science lessons in the Early Years Foundation Stage (EYFS) and Key Stage 1 are predominantly first-hand, practical experiences that promote curiosity, thinking and questioning and provide opportunities for children to discuss, draw and write simple evaluations about their discoveries.
-Our youngest children are taught and encourage to use the correct scientific terminology during lessons in order to develop their vocabulary in an engaging and meaningful way.
-When it comes to finding our about the world around them, young children are naturally inquisitive - we strive to develop this through engaging, hands-on, practical experiences.
-Stimulating displays, images, videos and visitors are also part of our science curriculum offer.
-We also ensure that high quality texts are used to enhance the teaching of science.
-As children progress through key stage 1, they are also taught to locate key information in non-fiction texts.
+Our youngest children are taught and encouraged to use the correct scientific terminology during lessons in order to develop their vocabulary in an engaging and meaningful way.

 As our children progress to Key Stage 2, the learning journey continues and the lines of enquiry, knowledge and skills deepen.
 Pupils evidence their observations, experiences, investigations and further develop their ability to discuss, argue, feedback and collaborate with their peers.
 Although practical activities continue to play a dominant role, older pupils are able to present and provide evidence of their learning and scientific thinking in a variety and increasing number of ways - selecting the one most appropriate to the task in hand.

-Pupils at Bedford are encouraged to develop their scientific skills through the five types of scientific enquiry which include:
+Children are encouraged to develop their scientific skills through the five types of scientific enquiry: